 6-month old Jonylah Watkins, shot to death 5 times in Chicago, March 11, 2013 My mind hadn’t really caught up, yet.
 If not for my new early evening coffee habit, I might not–still–know that the 6-month old child who was … Continue reading

-In 2002, Academy Award-nominated filmmaker Liz Garbus ended her documentary of the last three months of Oklahoman Wanda Jean Allen, a twice-convicted murderer who was the sixth woman in the United States to be put to death after the 1977 … Continue reading
+In 2002, Academy Award-nominated filmmaker Liz Garbus was forced to end her documentary on the last three months of Oklahoman Wanda Jean Allen, a twice-convicted murderer.
+Allen was the sixth woman in the United States to be put to death after the … Continue reading

 My self-preservationist tendency is to spurn online social media as much as humanly possible for my generation.
 It seems that Facebook is the new way to pass the kids’ school pictures around…you know, those goofy and darling snapshots stuck on little squares with jaggedly scissored edges?
 I miss those.
 Now, I must log in and look for “updates” if I want to know what children I saw home from the hospitals look like today.
 Mortifyingly, I have learned of dear and turbulating friends’ recent family losses and life struggles from Twitter or Facebook, well behind all the distant acquaintances and disdained former co-workers who instantly “shout-out” condolences onto tiny, 2-second rectangular boxes of comment.
 My phone calls or paper cards in the mail arrived weeks after the divorces, chemo and burials I could only apologize for by then.
 From Pinterest, it has become apparent that confidantes are engaged (or married).
 Shucks!
 I can no longer pluck my gifted disposable camera from a fluffly lace bucket on my tipsy tumble out of the reception if I want to have pictures later.
 I can just pin as many as I am inclined to, although there is something raggedy about doing this after the news or festivities I missed have taken place.